 - your health (sometimes).

 You don’t have to buy an annuity from your pension provider.
-It's important to shop around because, when you buy an annuity, you can’t change it later.
+It's important to shop around in order to make the most of your money because, when you buy an annuity, you can’t change it later.
+MoneyHelper has more information about shopping for an annuity.

 Finding lost pensions

-If you changed jobs a number of times when you were working, you might have a pension with more than one employer.
-The Pension Tracing Service is free and can help you track down a lost pension.
+You might have a pension with more than one employer –for example, if you changed jobs a number of times when you were working.
+The government-backed Pension Tracing Service is free and can help you track down a lost pension.
 You'll need the name of the employer or the pension provider.

 The Pension Tracing Service won’t tell you if you have a pension.
 You'll have to contact the pension administrator yourself to find out.